kadersolak/mineSweeper/README.md

 Given a non-negative integer
 When putting bombs on board
 Then result should be bomb counts equal the size of board

+## US3
+As a player
+I want to see that all the rules to play the game are working so that I can start to play.

+## UAT3.1
+Given select cell
+When no bomb
+Then result should be true

+## UAT3.2
+Given select cell
+When no bomb
+Then cell should be revealed

+## UAT3.3
+Given select cell
+When no winner yet
+Then method should return no winner

+## UAT3.4
+Given select cell
+When with bomb
+Then method should return false

+## UAT3.5
+Given get the revealed cell number
+When played a bit of game
+Then method should return number of revealed cells

+## US4
+As a player
+I want to see after I reveal all the cells so that game will finishe and there will be a winner.

+## UAT4
+Given select all empty cells
+When not selecting bomb cell
+Then result should be that I win the game